Hemophilia at a glance:

 Hemophilia is usually inherited as an X linked recessive trait (inherited from the mother) males are most affected as the faulty gene is on the X chromosome, and the male only has one, he develops the condition.
 Female cats have two X chromosomes, which means they can carry the faulty chromosome, but won’t develop hemophilia themselves as their ‘normal’ X chromosome (remember they have two X chromosomes) is enough to prevent hemophilia.
 While males are most often affected, it is possible for a female to have hemophilia if a male with hemophilia mates with a female carrier, and the two X female chromosomes both have the faulty gene.

 Hemophilia can also develop as a result of vitamin K deficiency.
-This vitamin plays a vital role in the synthesis of coagulation factors in the liver, this is most commonly associated with rodenticide poisoning.
+This vitamin plays a vital role in the synthesis of coagulation factors in the liver, this is most often associated with ingestion of rat poison.

 Hemophilia A: Factor VIII deficiency, this is the most common form of hemophilia in cats and is due to a deficiency of coagulation factor 8.